-The Gephi project is part again of the Google Summer of Code this year!
+The Gephi project is part again of the Google Summer of Code in 2012!

 This is a global program that offers student developers stipends to write code for various open source software projects, fund over a three month period (5000USD per student).
 Through this, accepted student applicants are paired with a mentor from the participating projects, thus gaining exposure to real-world software development scenarios and the opportunity for employment in areas related to their academic pursuits.